zksecurity/RFCs/source/starknet/stark.md

 <aside class="warning">This specification is work-in-progress.</aside>

+<aside class="warning">The protocol specified here is not "zero-knowledge".
+It is purely aimed at providing succinctness.
+That is, it is useful to delegate computation.</aside>

 <aside class="note">Note that the protocol implemented closely resembles the high-level explanations of the <a href="https://eprint.iacr.org/2021/582">ethSTARK paper</a>, as such we refer to it in places.</aside>

 <aside class="note">